 Firstly, you should seek medical attention if you are injured on a plane, train, bus, subway, etc. As soon as you are able to leave the site of the accident, it’s important to go straight to the doctor and be examined by a medical professional.
 The reason you want a medical examination by a professional is to document that you have been injured and have it in writing from a doctor should you decide to pursue a lawsuit.

 If you were involved in an accident that happens on any of the modes of transportation discussed, chances are the company will reach out to the police to report the accident and talk to witnesses (people standing around to see if they saw what happened).
 However, if the company does not take action first, you will have to.
 Gather as much evidence as you can.
 It’s vital to make sure you keep a record of all the damages and injuries.
-Lastly, reach out to a personal injury attorney to get a better understanding of your case and see what options you may have.
+Lastly, reach out to a truck accident lawyer to get a better understanding of your case and see what options you may have.

 Contact Our Team